• All Styles Freestyle Sessions

 This production was co-produced by Chakra Media Company and supported, in part, by the City of Austin Economic Development Department and the Artist Access Program.
 Lighting design by Patrick Anthony.
 Sound Engineering by Casey Lee.
 Photography/Videography by Earl McGehee.

-Happening September 28-29, 2024 at the First Americans Museum's Five Moons Theater, "Rising from the Roots" in Oklahoma City was part of the Cultural Week of Action 2024, hosted by Americans for the Arts and Race Forward.
+On September 28-29, 2024, at the First Americans Museum's Five Moons Theater, "Rising from the Roots" ran in Oklahoma City and was part of the Cultural Week of Action 2024, hosted by Americans for the Arts and Race Forward.
 We were honored to be included in this national event exploring themes of race and democracy.
 Head to Race Forward to check out the other amazing projects featured at this event!
-Featured companies celebrated Oklahoma City's local dance community through Mexican Folkloric Dance, Contemporary, Lebanese Folk Dance, Flamenco, and Modern:
+These featured companies celebrated Oklahoma City's local dance community through Mexican Folkloric Dance, Contemporary, Lebanese Folk Dance, Flamenco, and Modern:

 Yúmare Mexican Folkloric Dancers